 Mr. BALDWIN: These pensions are and always have been income taxable under the provisions of the Income Tax Acts.
-Whether they are in fact charged with duty depends upon the amount of the total income from all sources.
-The widow income is within the whose total exemption limit pays no tax, and where the income exceeds that limit the various statutory abatements are allowed.
-The considerations suggested in the second part of the question, however appropriate to the determination of the amount of the pension, are hardly relevant to the question of liability to Income Tax.
+Whether they are in fact charged with duty depends upon the amount of the total income, from all sources.
+The widew whose total, income of is, within the exemption limit, pays no tax, and where the income exceeds that limit the various statutory, abatements, are allowed.
+The considerations, suggested in the second part of the question, however appropriate to the determination of the amount of the pension, mare thandly or levant to the question, of liability, to faceme (Tax); (10)

-War.
 FOOD SUPPLIES.